List of captive orcas: Kasatka

 Kasatka had shown aggression to humans.
-In 1993 Kasatka tried to bite a trainer during a show, and again in 1999.
-On November 30, 2006, Kasatka grabbed a trainer and dragged him underwater during their show.
-The trainer escaped and was later in good condition despite being underwater for a "brief" amount of time.
+In 1993 she tried to bite Ken Peters during a show, and again in 1999.
+On 30 November 2006, Kasatka grabbed Peters again and dragged him underwater during their show.
+Peters escaped and was later in good condition despite being underwater for a "brief" amount of time.
 Since this incident, Kasatka had been barred from performing waterworks with trainers and was never reintroduced to them.

-Kasatka was euthanized August 15, 2017 after battling a chronic pulmonary infection for many years.
+Kasatka was euthanized 15 August 2017, after battling a chronic pulmonary infection for many years.
 Reason for euthanization was stated as chronic lung disease.
-She was euthanized after her health turned for the worst a few days leading up to August 15.
+She was euthanized after her health turned for the worst a few days leading up to 15 August.

 Katy

 The 9 ft calf was one of 15 Southern Resident Killer Whales, probably all from K Pod, who were involved in the Yukon Harbor orca capture operation.
-This first ever multi-orca capture, planned by Ted Griffin and his Seattle Public Aquarium party, began on February 15, 1967.
+This first ever multi-orca capture, planned by Ted Griffin and his Seattle Public Aquarium party, began on 15 February 1967.
 The orcas were encircled by a modified, extra long purse seine net in shallow water in Yukon Harbor, on the west side of Puget Sound.
 Corraling and transferring selected whales to the aquarium at Pier 56, Seattle, proved to be a long and difficult process, however.
 Three died, two escaped, five were eventually secured by the aquarium, and five were released in the end, after 17 days inside a net.

-On March 2, the small calf to be named Katy was shipped across Puget Sound to Pier 56.
+On 2 March, the small calf to be named Katy was shipped across Puget Sound to Pier 56.
 In her first published photograph, she shares a tank at the Seattle Public Aquarium with her as yet unnamed podmates Kandu, Kilroy and Ramu.

 Griffin did not plan to keep all the orcas, and only Katy and Kandu remained in Seattle, where "schoolchildren crowded around the pool to get a look at the 'baby' killer whales."
 The aquarium's regular advertising featured the baby orcas, photographed with trainer Jerry Watmore, with hourly feedings as the leading attraction.

 While at the Vancouver Boat Show with Katy's podmate known as Walter the Whale, Griffin organized "the first whale-to-whale telephone call in history."
 Katy and Kandu were at the other end of the line in Seattle, as pictured in the Seattle Times, but for the first 45 minutes, Walter only got a response from "two seals in a nearby tank," until finally the whales began talking "like crazy."

 After two months, "the popular calf...died after ingesting a stick tossed into the pool by a careless visitor."
-In the evening of May 15, a veterinarian removed the piece of wood, but Katy's esophagus wall was torn and she died early the next morning.
+In the evening of 15 May, a veterinarian removed the piece of wood, but Katy's esophagus wall was torn and she died early the next morning.
 She was the second orca to die at Pier 56, preceded in 1966 by Namu.